• Home

 Vasya Kandinsky was a proper little boy, so when his family sent him to art classes, they expected proper paintings.
 But instead, Vasya began to mix the colors, and hear the beautiful music that they made.
 As one of the first abstract artists, he experienced colors as sounds, and sounds as colors.
 This unique story teaches kids to be true to who you are- even when you see things differently than everyone else.

 You also might be interested in Secret Mission: Perseverance.
-These are 16 of our favorite games that teach perseverance while having a good time of connection and laughter and strengthening your kiddo’s perseverance all at the same time.
+These are many of our favorite games that teach perseverance while having a good time of connection and laughter and strengthening your child’s perseverance all at the same time.

 Want More?